The First USY Chapter

 “The Youth Commission unanimously agrees that the teenage groups come under the general supervision of the Youth Commission.
 Teenage groups should include boys and girls of high school level, 13 to 17 years inclusive…The Youth Commission shall concern itself with non-scholastic group work for teenagers.”

-With these words on March 19, 1951, USY was formalized nationally and held its first convention, bringing together delegates from synagogues and other youth groups across the country, along with lay and professional youth workers of USCJ.
+With these words, on March 19, 1951 USY was formed nationally at its first convention, bringing together delegates from synagogues and other youth groups across the country, along with lay and professional youth workers of USCJ.

 Two years later, Pilgrimage enrollment had already increased to 100 teens.
 In 1961, USY further expanded its summer programs when two staff members took four USYers on their “Schlep and Pray Across the USA,” the first USY on Wheels trip.

 In 1969, the Youth Commission created Kadima, the youth group for middle school and junior high students.

-Today USY has 350 local chapters in 17 regions across North America and continues to teach young Jews the values and skills they need to become exceptional leaders in their religious and secular communities.
+Today USY has 350 local chapters in 16 regions across North America and continues to teach young Jews the values and skills they need to become exceptional leaders in their religious and secular communities.